 All said and done, the new normal is here to stay.
 Let’s evaluate how the effects of COVID-19 will change the structure of architectural firms.

 4. Architecture and COVID-19

 From a design standpoint, workspaces will focus on more remote-first and ergonomic spaces beating the necessities of a physical workspace.
 With emerging tools and technology, architects will find it easy to design and create blueprints using different software.
 These designs, with the help of 3D-imaging and virtual reality, will give a real-life experience to clients, eliminating the need for physical one-on-ones.

 The bright side is that architectural firms will be able to sign deals beyond geographical peripheries and enhance their clientele.
 In addition to this, onboarding a highly-specialized talent pool dispersed across nations will become easy.

 Remote work is the new normal regardless of the nature of the business.
 Advanced supportive tools have made the transition easier than one would have expected.
 Architects have therefore been able to work remotely without lowering their productivity.

-This article entailed some top-notch architecture firms that are running smoothly and carrying out their projects successfully in a remote-work set-up.
+This article entailed some top-notch remote architecture firms that are running smoothly and carrying out their projects successfully in a virtual-work set-up.
 However, this shift cannot be easy for all.
 Managers and firms who leverage these above-mentioned tips will be able to unleash the true potential of their employees.
 Once they succeed in doing so, remote working for architects will be carried out in a systematic and structured pattern.